Bartosz Bielenia: Career

-From 2013 he played in Bagatela Theatre in Krakow, where he debuted with the role of the consumptive seventeen-year-old Ippolit Terentyev in Dostoyevsky's The Idiot.
-In the years 2014–2017 he performed at the Helena Modrzejewska National Stary Theater in Kraków.
-Since 2018 he has been performing in the New Theater in Warsaw.
-In 2019, he was awarded the Zbigniew Cybulski Award.
+From 2013 he played in Bagatela Theatre in Kraków, where he debuted with the role of the consumptive seventeen-year-old Ippolit Terentyev in Dostoyevsky's The Idiot.
+In the years 2014–2017 he performed at the Helena Modrzejewska National Old Theatre in Kraków.
+Since 2018 he has been performing in the New Theatre in Warsaw.

+In 2019, Bielenia took on the starring role in Corpus Christi, earning wide acclaim for his performance.
+He received a Polish Academy Award for Best Actor as well as Best Actor awards at festivals including the El Gouna Film Festival, the Chicago International Film Festival and the Stockholm International Film Festival.
+In December, he was awarded the Zbigniew Cybulski Award.
 In 2020, he received the Shooting Star Award for best young European actor, and the European Film Award for best actor.

 In 2021, he played Sebastian in the Netflix crime-thriller Prime Time.